timboudreau/ANTLR4-Plugins-for-NetBeans/api.md

 throw everything else away - you'll be doing it again, likely in a few milliseconds anyway.

+To hammer that home - in the era of NetBeans 5.0, circa 2002, we replaced the Java editor infrastructure _entirely_ with a metadata-repository based system that made refactoring possible - via live-editable, bidirectional syntax trees.
+The performance of the result was so horrific that the entire thing got scrapped within less than a year (replacing it with directly using `javac`'s parser, extracting what we needed and discarding syntax trees).
+Now, who, with 200+ people working full time on it, rewrites the biggest subsystem in an IDE and then _does it again_ a year later, breaking a year's worth of everybody else's work?
+That's how bad it was.
+So, seriously:  Syntax trees are for compilers.
+If you're not writing a compiler, extract _only_ what you can use from the syntax tree you are handed and get rid it.
+Another will be along in milliseconds and parsing is cheap.

+Separating the concerns of "how do I get the data?" from "what data do I want" and "what do I want to do with it?" has other benefits:
+It lets you build
-Separating the concerns of "how do I get the data?" from "what data do I want" and "what do I want to do with it?" also helps to build tooling where changes at one layer - say, a new language version or updated grammar - don't have cascading effects across all code that touches that language, resulting in more maintainable, future-proof plugins.
+tooling where changes at one layer - say, a new language version or updated grammar - don't have cascading effects across all code that touches that language, resulting in more maintainable, future-proof plugins.
+Rename a grammar rule, and the code that pulls stuff out of the syntax tree may need a one-line change; but the things that use the results aren't affected at all.

 The programmatic APIs you will use are largely oriented around _extraction_, which their names reflect.